-A minimum cumulative GPA of 3.0 (a "B" average) on the 4.0 scale must be achieved to qualify for the Master of Science degree.
+A minimum cumulative GPA of 3.0 (a "B" average) on the 4.0 scale must be achieved to qualify for the Master of Science in GLMM degree.
 Students whose average falls below 3.0, who receive a grade of "F," or who earn two or more grades of "C," will be reviewed by the Graduate Faculty Student Review Committee to determine the conditions under which they may be permitted to continue as degree candidates.
+The Graduate Faculty Student Review Committee reserves the right to dismiss any student for non-compliance of meeting academic or any other Maine Maritime Academy standards.